 Most sheltered housing for rent is provided by councils and housing associations.
 In most areas, the local council runs a waiting list of people looking for sheltered housing.
 Many housing associations will fill all their sheltered properties this way.

 A small amount of sheltered housing is available to rent privately.
-There may still be a minimum age threshold, but you may not have to meet any other criteria.
-Waiting times are likely to be shorter.
-Rents may be higher and your tenancy is likely to be less secure than if you rented sheltered housing from the council or a housing association.
+Waiting times are likely to be shorter, but rents may be higher and your tenancy is likely to be less secure than if you rented sheltered housing from the council or a housing association.

 How do I buy sheltered housing?

 Most sheltered housing for sale is from private developers.
 Sheltered housing schemes will have a management group in charge of the warden, services and maintenance.
 Unlike care homes, sheltered housing is not inspected or given ratings.
 However, there are some things you can check: